NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Pathfinder Society Boons/Crafter's Workshop.md

-**\[Downtime\]**
+**Prerequisites** Liked by Envoy's Alliance

-**Prerequisites** Tier 2 with the Envoy's Alliance
+* * *

-**Cost** 4 Fame
+**Cost**: 4 AcP

 * * *

-**Effect** When you Craft during Downtime, you do not need to spend 4 days at work before attempting a Crafting check.
-However, your fellow faction members expect your assistance in return.
-After slotting this boon to reduce the time needed to Craft an item, you must keep it slotted until you have finished crafting that item.
+Your friends in the Envoy's Alliance share crafting materials and collaborate to create new items more efficiently.
+You only need to spend 1 day of downtime before attempting your skill check and subsequently beginning to reduce the item's effective cost.

 *Source: *
 *OGL*